 - Professor Max Wolf, Peter MacCallum Cancer Centre, Australia

-Lymphoma Coalition Representatives
+Lymphoma Coalition Representatives at the time of development:

 - Sue Bliss, Lymphoma Research Foundation, United States